wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 But sometimes using just Rails might not be the best solution for you.<br />
 Maybe a Multi Page Application is not reactive enough for your purpose, you'd like to leverage a different rendering pattern for your frontend application, whether that would be SPA, SSR or something else.<br />
 Maybe you are in a team with developers of different skillsets and you'd like to separate the frontend and the backend of your application so that everyone can focus on what they do best with the tool they're proficient with the most ?<br />
-Both of these cases are realisable by using Rails as an API only instead of a full stack aplication.
+Both of these cases are realisable by using Rails as an API only instead of a full stack application.

-This article is the first out of a serie of 3 in which I'll accompany you in the creation of a simple multi-page SPA client backed with a Rails REST API with Devise authentification in the form of a simple TO-DO list.
+This article is the first out of a serie of 3 in which I'll accompany you in the creation of a simple SPA client backed by a Rails REST API with Devise authentication in the form of a TO-DO list app.
 This first step will consist in creating this Rails API and test its endpoints with Postman.
 It doesn't matter what solution you choose for your frontend at the moment, we'll only be using Ruby for now.

 ## Creating the project

 Rails has a very convenient flag to use during the project creation, being `--api`.<br />
 Because we are not using Rails for any frontend that means there is a lot of features that we don't need anymore.
 Assets handling, JavaScript, views, all of this will be handled by our JavaScript framework in the next article, so using this `--api` flag will remove a lot of useless boilerplate as well as give us a more lightweight application.

-There are a lot of ways to manage a fullstack project but for simplicity's sake I will create a monorepo with a client directory for my frontend, an api directory for my backend and a bin directory for any executable script I might need.
+There are a lot of ways to manage a fullstack project but for simplicity's sake I will create a monorepo with a client directory for my frontend, an `api` directory for my backend and a bin directory for any executable script I might need.

 ```bash
 mkdir to-do-list